 Reasonable accommodations are determined on an individual basis after considering the specific disability and documentation of functional limitations in accordance with the ADA Amendments Act of 2008 (ADAAA), the Americans with Disabilities Act of 1990 (ADA), and Section 504 of the Rehabilitation Act of 1973.

 The Johnson Scholarship can offer significant financial assistance to qualified individuals.
 Below you will find a list of specific requirements for applying to this program, as well as the application packet.
-The packet requires a FAFSA form.
-While the FAFSA forms are due April 15 on the government’s website, all other materials must be submitted by May 1 to the Office of Disability Services.
+The packet requires a FAFSA form to be submitted by the required deadline at the FAFSA website.
+All other materials must be submitted by April 14th to the Office of Disability Services.

 Students must meet the following requirements to be considered for scholarship selection:

 Please see the Johnson Scholarship application forms below for more information.